wodowiesel/PiFunk/README.md

 - Dummy-load: 1-100 W @ 50 Ohm "cement" or similar (aluminium case) with cooler for testing

 - For handling overheating use cooling-ribs with fan (5 V DC/0.2 A - 20x20 mm)

-- For transmission you should use tested/certified antennas with mounts (BNC/SDA/PL - m/f)

 - RTC: Module DS3231 uses 3.3 V (PIN 1), SDA0 (PIN 3, GPIO0 on I2C), SCL0 (PIN 5, GPIO1 on I2C) & GND (PIN 9)